tarantool/doc/doc/book/getting_started/using_binary.rst

     httpd:start()

-If you visit http://127.0.0.1/bands_html in the browser you'll see the following content:
+If you browse to http://127.0.0.1/bands_html, you'll see the following content:

 .. figure:: bands_html.png
    :target: #

-For more Tarantool code samples visit cookbook page https://www.tarantool.io/en/doc/2.2/book/app_server/cookbook/
+For more code samples, visit our :ref:`cookbook page <cookbook>`.